Ifaen/Quartz-Germany-Trip-n-Migration/content/Readme.md

 #### What is this?
-This is a small notes projects made to easily share my notes with my friends in an interactive way.
+This is a small notes project made to easily share my notes with my friends in an interactive way.
 The notes are in Spanish because we are still learning English.

 #### The reason
 A few dreams of mine are being able to learn new languages (ideally German or French), live in another country, get a cool job and resources for my personal projects, family and hobbies.